DUNE-DAQ/flxlibs/docs/Enabling-links-and-setting-the-superchunk-factor.md

+## Enabling links and setting up the card

-You can do this either using the felix UPS product in the dune-daq software or a custom build of the felix software suite provided by ATLAS TDAQ
+You can do this either using the felix UPS product in the dune-daq software or a custom build of the felix software suite provided by ATLAS TDAQ.

-To use the ups product make sure to setup your DUNE-DAQ workspace following the instructions [https://github.com/DUNE-DAQ/minidaqapp/wiki/Instructions-for-setting-up-a-v2.6.0-development-environment](here).

-You also need to make sure that the felix ups product is part of dbt-settings e.g. `"felix  v1_2_0  e19:prof"` in `dune_externals`.

-then run:
+To use the UPS product, you can use these tools where you did run:
 ```
 dbt-workarea-env
 ```

-to setup the workspace including the ups product.

 In order to enable links, the corresponding registers need to be set: `DECODING_LINK00_EGROUP0_CTRL_EPATH_ENA`, where LINK marks the link identifier.
 In order to enable the 10 links on the card (5-5 on the 2 SLRs), do this: